 Ohio Dog Bites Laws

 Ohio law says a dog owner is liable for injuries their dog causes.
-This liability also extends to a person who is in charge of or taking care of the dog at the time of the attack.
-The law refers to a dog “owner, keeper, or harborer.”
-This could include a dog walker, dog sitter, kennel, or doggy daycare facility.
+This liability extends to anyone in charge of or taking care of the dog at the time of the attack.
+The law refers to a dog “owner, keeper, or harborer,” including dog walkers, dog sitters, kennels, and doggy daycares.

-There are some factors that can work against you.
-To bring a claim, you cannot have been trespassing on private property.
-You could file a claim if you were on private property with permission, such as if you were invited by the property owner.
+To bring a successful claim, you can’t have been trespassing on private property.
+However, you could file a claim if you were on private property with permission, such as if the property owner invited you.

-You cannot have been committing or attempting to commit a crime at the time of the dog attack.
-For example, you might not be entitled to compensation if you were trespassing, breaking and entering, or committed assault against another person.
+You can’t have been committing or trying to commit a crime at the time of the dog attack.
+For example, you might not be entitled to compensation if you were trespassing, breaking and entering, or assaulting another person.

-Also, you cannot have teased, tormented, abused, or antagonized the dog.
-If you were antagonizing the dog in some way, you might be considered the cause of the attack.
-This is a common defense dog owners use to avoid liability.
+Also, you can’t have teased, tormented, abused, or antagonized the dog.
+If you were antagonizing the dog somehow, you might be considered the cause of the attack.
+This is a common defense that dog owners use to avoid liability.

-When you suffer injuries because an aggressive or violent dog attacked you, then talk with a personal injury lawyer experienced with dog bite cases.
+When you suffer injuries because an aggressive or violent dog attacked you, talk with a Cincinnati dog bite attorney about your options.
 KNR has years of experience handling dog attack claims and winning compensation for your clients.